© 2025 St. Louis Public Radio

 Robert Mason is no longer a candidate for the SLPS Board of Education.

-Mason did not endorse any candidate.
+He did not endorse any candidate after announcing his resignation.

 American Federations of Teachers Local 420 Candidate Forum